 Specialist Certificate in Service Navigation

-Undertaking the Specialist Certificate in Service Navigation will advance your skills as a health and human service professional, so you can deliver the most effective outcome for your clients.
-Students of this course will gain in-depth understanding of the service navigator role and become fluent in the key principles and practice elements of service navigation.
+In this course you will gain an in-depth understanding of the service navigator role and become fluent in the key principles and practice elements of service navigation.
 You will strengthen your capacity to deliver high quality and effective services for those most in need.